RebelToolbox/RebelDocumentation/contributing/best_practices_for_engine_contributors.rst

 (agreed by the other contributors), who talks to users directly and has the most knowledge to implement a solution directly.

-Also, Godot's philosophy is to favor ease of use and maintenance over absolute performance.
+Also, Rebel Toolbox's philosophy is to favor ease of use and maintenance over absolute performance.
 Performance optimizations will be considered, but they may not be accepted if they make something too difficult to use or if they add too much complexity to the codebase.